An Incredible Resurrection Requires Credible Witnesses, Right?

 And finally: “Blessed be the God and Father of our Lord Jesus Christ, who according to His abundant mercy has begotten us again to a living hope through the resurrection of Jesus Christ from the dead…” (I Peter 1:3).

 The resurrection is not a fantasy or an early Christian conspiracy.
 Chuck Colson made the observation that if twelve of the most powerful men in America could not keep Watergate secret, it is HIGHLY unlikely that twelve fishermen and disciples could have maintained a secret conspiracy to invent the resurrection while being tortured and killed over it.
-The reality of the resurrection toppled an Empire who tried to suppress it, and dozens of eyewitnesses died attesting to it as fact.
-That factual occurrence changed the world 2,100 years ago, and has been changing the world ever since.
+The reality of the resurrection toppled an Empire who tried to suppress it, and hundreds of eyewitnesses died attesting to it as fact.
+That factual occurrence changed the world 2,100 years ago and has been changing the world ever since.
 It still has the power to change yours today.
 He is risen!
 HE IS RISEN INDEED!

 To buy my latest book, Real People, Real Christmas: Thirty-one Days Discovering the Hidden Treasures of the Christmas Story, go here: https://www.amazon.com/gp/product/1729034918/ref=oh_aui_detailpage_o00_s00?ie=UTF8&psc=1